chatapazar/ais-dev-day-2023/documents/technical-service-deployment/fight-database.md

 1. Click on ![add](image/database-deployment/add-icon.png) icon located at top right corner of web console.

-2. Copy this YAML snippet to the editor and click "Create" button.
+2. Copy this YAML snippet to the editor and click **Create** button.
 Please note that the `fights-db-config` Secret object gets bound to MongoDB container as environment variables.

+    YAML snippet:

     ```yaml
     apiVersion: apps/v1